swedenconnect/technical-framework/03 - Registry for Identifiers.md

 | `http://id.swedenconnect.se/loa/1.0/`<br/>`uncertified-loa2` | URI that is indented to be used by uncertified providers that make a self declaration of providing an assurance level comparable to Assurance level 2 - `http://id.elegnamnden.se/loa/1.0/loa2`. | This document |
 | `http://id.swedenconnect.se/loa/1.0/`<br/>`uncertified-loa3` | URI that is indented to be used by uncertified providers that make a self declaration of providing an assurance level comparable to Assurance level 3 - `http://id.elegnamnden.se/loa/1.0/loa3`. | This document |

-Proxy Identity Providers that have eIDAS authentication as an option may not use the eIDAS authentication context URIs defined in section [3.1.1](#authentication-context-uris).
+Proxy Identity Providers that have eIDAS authentication as an option MUST NOT use the eIDAS authentication context URIs defined in section [3.1.1](#authentication-context-uris).
 Instead they should use: